 I had recently upgraded my Motorola SB6120 cable modem to a new Arris SB6193 cable modem.
 I thought I was pretty happy with the Motorola, but it was about 5 years old.
-While poking around on the Cox.com web site, I found that my previously top-of-the-line cable modem was now so old that it couldn’t meet the requirements of the level of cable service I bought.
-When I upgraded cable modems, my measured maximum download speed went up 41%.
+While poking around on the Cox.com web site, I found that my previously top-of-the-line cable modem was now so old that it couldn’t meet all of the capabilities of “Premier” cable Internet service I bought.
+When I upgraded cable modems, my measured maximum download speed went up 41%, to 170M bits/second.

 I tried to remove the stack of paper in the paper feed tray.
 Wrong.
 Right idea, but executed incorrectly.
 I bumped the stack of paper, so the LJ1200 decided to try to feed 8 sheets at the same time.
 That didn’t work.